aprajnaparamita/learnNikud/README.md

 [Learn Nikud Lesson Plans](https://github.com/hexatridecimal/learnNikud/raw/main/data/lesson_plans/Learn%20Nikud%20-%20Lesson%20Plans.odt).
 Welcome to Learn Nikud, When I was 12 years old I tried to teach myself Hebrew and failed.
 I didn't have a rabbi or anyone to teach me.
-At the time I didn't even know I was Jewish because our family had been assimilated into Christian society many years before.
-As an adult I tried again and I and realized there is no nikud learning app available free.
+At the time As an adult I tried again and I and realized there is no nikud learning app available free.
 There are great free apps to learn the Hebrew aleph-bet such as [Write